dcersos1/Blockchain_Adoption_Analysis/README.md

 # Research of the factors impacting the implementation of Blockchain Technology in the United States

+Content overview:

   • The contextualization, research procedure, analysis, results, and functional insight gained are detailed in the paper.

   • An .ipynb file is included as well which details the qualtative analysis and processing of the survey data

-• Image shows the
+  • The image and associated decription depicts how SmartPLS4 software was used to conduct SEM Analysis

 A breakdown of the project is as follows: